zeroc-ice/ice/matlab/README.md

 ```

 This command will automatically start a corresponding C++11 server for each
 MATLAB client.
-MATLAB clients are executed using a minimized MATLAB interepreter
+MATLAB clients are executed using a minimized MATLAB interpreter
 and the test output is copied to the Command Prompt window.